ahmad786writes/Siamese-Network/README.md

 ## Visualizations

-Below are some visualizations from the model training process, including sample pairs from the Fashion MNIST dataset and the learned distance representations.
+Below are some visualizations from the model Architecture.

 ### Base Model
 ![](./base-model.png)